Keats/tera/docs/content/docs/_index.md

 {% endmacro factorial %}
 ```

-Macros body can contain all normal Tera syntax with the exception of macros definition, `block` and `extends`.
+Macros body can contain all normal Tera syntax with the exception of macros definition, `block`, `useblock` and `extends`.

 ## Inheritance